chrboku/util_MGFExplorer/README.md

 #### Left Panel - Spectrum Tree View
 - Lists all spectra in the MGF file
+- Advanced filtering: search all fields, specific keys, or use regex patterns
 - Grouping checkboxes to organize by metadata fields
 - Multi-select support for batch operations